argilla-io/argilla/argilla/docs/how_to_guides/custom_fields.md

 ---
-description: In this section, we will provide a step-by-step guide to show how to create custom fields with HTML and CSS templates.
+description: Learn how to create custom fields using HTML, CSS, and JavaScript templates in Argilla.
 ---

 # Custom fields with JavaScript, HTML and CSS templates

-This guide provides a step-by-step guide to show how to create custom fields with JavaScript, HTML and CSS templates.
+This guide demonstrates how to create custom fields in Argilla using HTML, CSS, and JavaScript templates.

 !!! info "Main Class"